 Good Morning Traders,

-Gold – The August gold contract is trading up at 1289.60 and is up 34 ticks from its close.
+Gold – The August gold contract is trading down at 1232.30 and is down 433 ticks from its close.

 Initial Conclusion: This is not a correlated market.
-The dollar is down- and oil is up+ which is normal but the 30 year bond is trading higher.
+The dollar is up+ and oil is down- which is normal and the 30 year bond is trading higher.
 The Financials should always correlate with the US dollar such that if the dollar is lower then bonds should follow and vice versa.
-The indices are up and the US dollar is trading lower which is correlated.
-Gold is trading higher which is correlated with the US dollar trading down.
+The indices are up and the US dollar is trading higher which is not correlated.
+Gold is trading lower which is correlated with the US dollar trading up.
 I tend to believe that Gold has an inverse relationship with the US Dollar as when the US Dollar is down, Gold tends to rise in value and vice-versa.
 Think of it as a seesaw, when one is up the other should be down.
 I point this out to you to make you aware that when we don't have a correlated market, it means something is wrong.
 As traders you need to be aware of this and proceed with your eyes wide open.

 Possible challenges to traders today is the following

 1. Final GDP q/q is out at 8:30 AM EST. This is major.

 2. Final GDP Price Index q/q is out at 8:30 AM EST. This is major.

 3. Crude Oil Inventories are out at 10:30 AM EST. This will move the crude markets.

 Yesterday we said our bias was to the upside as the markets were nearly correlated with the exception of the Bonds.
 The net result?
 The Dow gained 100 points and the other indices gained ground as well.
 Today we are not dealing with a correlated market.
 The Financials are trading higher and the indices are as well which is not correlated.
 Hence our bias is to the downside today.
 Could this change?
 Of Course.
 Remember anything can happen in a volatile market.